rstrotmann/td/docs/input.md

 All other study assessments (e.g., blood sampling, ECG, etc.) are specified as _procedures_.

 In general, study procedures may be conducted once per day or multiple times per day.
-In the graphical representation, the respective symbols are diamonds and boxes.
-The frequency of a _procedure_ can be specified using the _freq_ field: "QD" indicates once daily, while "rich" indicates multiple daily time points.
-For "QD", the _freq_ field can also be omitted (e.g., for the ECG on day 5, below).
+In the graphical output, the symbols are diamonds and boxes, respectively.
+The frequency of a _procedure_ can be specified in the input file using the _freq_ field: "QD" indicates once daily, while "rich" indicates multiple daily time points.
+The _freq_ field can also be omitted to indicate once daily scheduling (e.g., for the ECG on day 5, below).

+Alternatively to the _freq_ field, more granular daily schedules can be defined using the _times_ field (see [exact procedure times](#exact-procedure-times), below).

 ``` json
 {